ShiqiZ1208/COMP_8730_Project/README.md

     ```

 ## run
-1. **train the model** from scratch with batch_size=5, num_epoch=1, and save both Generator and Discriminator model to ./SaveModel
+1. **train the model** from scratch with batch_size=5, num_epoch=1, and save both Generator and Discriminator model to ./SaveModel and save generator every epoch to ./Testmodel
     ```bash
-    python main.py -o train -b 5 -e 1 -save true -l false
+    python main.py -o train -b 5 -e 1 -save true -l false -mode GAN
     ```
 2. **continue train the model** from Generator_Path and Discriminator_Path with batch_size=5, num_epoch=1, and save both Generator and Discriminator model to ./SaveModel with continue_trained as prefix
     ```bash